Sparen/img-hoster/README.md

 All of the images in this folder are of my own creation or are of the creation of myself and/or other contributors.

+As of June 20, 2018, all frequent-use items have been migrated to AWS S3 due to access limits being exceeded constantly.
+Infrequently accessed items and backups will remain in this repository.